BinaryBeast/BinaryBeast_API_PHP/README.md

 	foreach(array_keys($tournaments['list'] as $key)) {
 		$tournament = &$tournaments['list'][$key];

-		//Prints a link to the event, whos label is the title + game name
+		//Prints a link to the event, who's label is the title + game name
 		//Try a var_dump on $tournament to see all of the available properties echo '<a href="' . $tournament->url . '">' . $tournament->title . ' (' . $tournament->game . ')</a>';
 	}